20.-21.5.2025, University of Helsinki

 12:30-14:00 Lunch

-14:00 - 14:40 Panel discussion: Faiza Hassan, Director, INEE; Pia Korpinen, Education Specialist, MFA Finland Ethiopia; Seme Nelson, Country Director, FCA South Sudan
+14:00 - 14:40 Panel discussion: Faiza Hassan, Director, Inter-agency Network for Education in Emergencies (INEE); Pia Korpinen, Education Specialist, Ministry of Foreign Affairs Finland Ethiopia; Seme Nelson, Country Director, Finn Church Aid (FCA) South Sudan

-14:40-15:10 Agree / Disagree- statement based ‘Hot Seat’: Filbert Idha, FCA Uganda Education Lead Specialist; Lyydia Mäkinen, Plan International Finland, Education in Emergencies Expert; Luke Stannard, Can’t Wait to Learn
+14:40-15:10 Agree / Disagree- statement based ‘Hot Seat’: Filbert Idha, FCA Uganda Education Lead Specialist; Lyydia Mäkinen, Plan International Finland, Education in Emergencies Specialist; Luke Stannard, Can’t Wait to Learn

 15:10-15:45 Fireside Chat: Regional Teacher Initiative for Africa with: